 - In a Pickle – Idiom, Meaning and Origin

-- In Fine Fettle – Origin & Meaning
+- In Fine Fettle—Origin & Meaning

-- In Hot Water Meaning and Origin
+- In Hot Water – Idiom, Meaning and Origin

-- In like Flynn
+- In Like Flynn – Meaning and Origin

 - In point of fact or in fact or as a matter of fact

-- In Spades – Origin & Meaning
+- In Spades—Origin & Meaning

 - In the doldrums